Main menu

 Understanding the U.S. Market Economy

-The U.S. operates a mixed economy.
-This means it combines free-market principles with government intervention.
-Businesses and individuals make most economic decisions based on supply and demand.
-But the government regulates activities to maintain fairness, control inflation, and provide essential services like healthcare and education.
+The U.S. has a mixed economy.
+This means it combines free-market rules with government help.
+Businesses and people make most choices based on supply and demand.
+The government helps keep things fair, control prices, and provide key services like schools and healthcare.

 Key Characteristics: